ABOUT ACCPA

 BECKY WYLIE-JARDINE

-BECKY BELIEVES STONGLY IN "COMMUNITY" AS BEING THE FIRST DEFENCE AGAINST CRIME, AND AS PAST PRESIDENT AND CURRENT VICE PRESIDENT OF THE RED DEER/LACOMBE RURAL COMMUNITY CRIME WATCH, SHE REGULARLY GIVES CRIME PREVENTION INFORMATION SESSIONS IN THE COMMUNITIES SURROUNDING RED DEER.
+BECKY BELIEVES STRONGLY IN "COMMUNITY" AS BEING THE FIRST DEFENCE AGAINST CRIME.
+AS THE PAST PRESIDENT AND CURRENT BOARD MEMBER OF THE RED DEER/LACOMBE RURAL COMMUNITY CRIME WATCH, SHE REGULARLY GIVES CRIME PREVENTION INFORMATION SESSIONS IN THE COMMUNITIES SURROUNDING RED DEER.
 SHE HAS GIVEN SIMILAR PRESENTATIONS IN SURROUNDING COUNTIES AT THE REQUEST OF THE RCMP AS WELL AS OTHER RURAL CRIME WATCHES.

 Dianne Haley